fsproru/petl/README.md

   def extract
     # Grab all data from source(s) here.
-    # Perferrably return an array of hashes.
+    # Preferrably return an array of hashes.
   end

   def transform rows